 Two men astride horses pause outside the barn of Mulford Farm in this historical photograph

 When it became evident that Mulford Farm was in need of a benefactor, Barons knew exactly where to look.
 “It all seemed like such a perfect fit, as long as the tailor would measure us up,” he says.
-So in 2010, Ralph Lauren Corporation made a four-year commitment to assist financially in the preservation of the Mulford Farm homestead and land, with a plan for a much longer partnership with the East Hampton Historical Society.
+So in summer 2008, Ralph Lauren Corporation made a four-year commitment to assist financially in the preservation of the Mulford Farm homestead and land, with a plan for a much longer partnership with the East Hampton Historical Society.
 “The donation [from Ralph Lauren Corporation] allows us to finally revamp the place and complete our project goal of restoring the farm to the era of the Revolutionary War, the time when many of our residents had to flee the British occupation and live in Connecticut,” Barons says.
 With an ever-increasing presence in East Hampton, including the rustic RRL barn at 57 Main Street, the company believes it is especially important to give back to the community.
 “The precedent set here is an important one for other businesses who come to our town,” Barons adds.
 “We’re hoping for a domino effect and that other corporations will follow Mr. Lauren’s lead and give back to the community, as well.”